ICC to rule on appeal by Congo warlord Bosco Ntaganda | DW | 30.03.2021

 The International Criminal Court (ICC) on Tuesday is due to rule on an appeal by a Congolese warlord, who received the tribunal's longest-ever war crime sentence.

-In 2019, the ICC sentenced Bosco Ntaganda to a 30-years in prison and convicted him of 18 counts of war crimes that were committed in the Democratic Republic of Congo in the early 2000s.
+In 2019, the ICC convicted Bosco Ntaganda of 18 counts of war crimes that were committed in the Democratic Republic of Congo in the early 2000s and sentenced him to 30 years in prison.

 Dubbed the "Terminator," the Rwandan-born 47-year-old was found guilty of crimes against humanity, including murder, sexual slavery, rape and using child soldiers.

-The ICC convicted him in July 2019 and later sentenced him in November 2019.
+The ICC convicted him in July 2019 and sentenced him in November 2019.

 On March 8 this year, the ICC ordered a record $30 million (€25.3 million) in reparations to Ntaganda's victims.